Can crumbling Soviet monuments be saved?

 Story highlights

-- Romanian group wants to revitalize Soviet architectural heritage
+- Romanian group wants to revitalize architecture of the Soviet era

 (CNN)For many inhabitants of the former Eastern Bloc, the Soviet era was a traumatic experience that is best forgotten.